About Dr. Fontaine

 It was during this time that Dr. Fontaine worked alongside the late Dr. David Sugarbaker, a highly respected mesothelioma specialist, and developed an interest in mesothelioma.

 He was responsible for developing a new thoracic surgery program for one of Brown’s teaching hospitals.
-Success in this area of his work led him to a position as an Assistant Professor of Surgery at the University of South Florida a few years after.
+Success in this area of his work led him to a position as an assistant professor of surgery at the University of South Florida a few years after.

 “The surgery involves me as a human surgeon controlling instruments using a very precise tool called a robot.
 Compared to traditional surgical techniques, cuts are smaller, there is less pain, faster recovery and less chances of a complication.”

-Dr. Fontaine has emerged as a respected young thoracic surgeon in a short period of time.
+Dr. Fontaine has emerged as a respected thoracic surgeon in a relatively short period of time.
 His most significant career accomplishment to date has been his expertise and high success rate in treating pleural mesothelioma patients using robotic surgery.

-Dr. Fontaine’s innovative surgical expertise may have also come from his work as a teacher throughout his career.
+His innovative surgical expertise may have also come from his work as a teacher throughout his career.

 Dr. Fontaine also leads the Robotic Surgery fellowship program at Moffitt, which is a 12-month specialization offered to recent thoracic surgery graduates.

 “We are lucky enough to be in a league of our own at Moffitt Cancer Center.
 Our surgeons are ultra-specialized for doing cancer surgery on one specific body part.

 The most notable publications by Dr. Fontaine have been his research on robotic surgical outcomes.
-For example, the effectiveness of the technique in removing cancerous tissue and a patient’s lung capacity following treatment.
+For example, he has studied the effectiveness of the technique in removing cancerous tissue and a patient’s lung capacity following treatment.

 Results from these studies have confirmed that robotic surgery is a safe and feasible treatment for patients.
 Additionally, his research has shown that this technique may be the most effective at removing large tumors with minimal damage and discomfort.

-As a thoracic surgeon with specialized skills in advanced surgical techniques, he is eager to collaborate with chemotherapy and radiation specialists to ensure patients receive the best possible care.
+As a thoracic surgeon with specialized skills in advanced surgical techniques, he collaborates with chemotherapy and radiation specialists to ensure patients receive the best possible care.

-The combination of chemotherapy, radiation or surgery is the key for the best chance of a cure.
+The combination of chemotherapy, radiation, or surgery is the key to the best chance of a cure.
 You need all three under one roof.
-And that’s what we do here at Moffitt Cancer Center.” -Dr. Jacques Fontaine
+And that’s what we do here at Moffitt Cancer Center.”

 If you’ve been diagnosed with pleural mesothelioma and you’re looking for a second opinion from Dr. Fontaine or another mesothelioma specialist, contact our Patient Advocates today.